 Several products are available over the counter to treat an uneven skin tone.
 For the best results, a person should choose a skin lightener that contains one of the following:

 Vitamin C is a potent antioxidant.
-When it comes to skin care, research suggests that it can protect against sun damage, increase collagen levels, and reduce the formation of melanin to stop hyperpigmentation.
+When it comes to skin care,

 However, it is unclear how effective it can be due to the poor ability of current preparations to penetrate the skin.